-This lab is the same format as the lab for Module 4.
 Answer the questions in the workbook.
-Then when you are ready, go to Canvas, where you will complete the Module 6 Lab 6 Submission in a timed environment.
-Make sure you have the model ready to run while you are in Canvas, as we will be asking additional questions as indicated below.
+Then, when you are ready, complete the Module 5 Lab 5 Submission in a timed environment.
+Make sure you have the model ready to run, as we will be asking additional questions as indicated below.

 Video: Carbon Cycle Intro (4:15)

 Click here for a transcript of the carbon cycle intro video.

 Hi, everybody, so this is the model that we're going to use in the first part of the lab, and I want you to really familiarize yourself with the controls before you really get started, okay?
 I think it's really important.
 And, it can be a lot of fun to experiment with this and really get used to playing with it before you start the lab.
 And I think if you do that, then the lab will be very straightforward.